-We’ve been to Sweden recently and we’d love to share with you our 10 reasons why you’ll love Stockholm – the capital.
+We’ve been to Sweden recently and we’d love to share with you the top 10 things to do in Stockholm – the capital.
 Set on 14 islands and with many bridges, it is often referred to as Venice of the North, but it has a completely different vibe for sure.
-We’ve been totally impressed with its charming medieval streets, colourful old buildings and waterfront different from any other that we’ve ever seen.
+We’ve been totally impressed with its charming medieval streets, colorful old buildings, and waterfront different from any other that we’ve ever seen.

 So, let’s explore Stockholm…

-But first, download our Cultural Places App and add all these amazing places to the trip planner.
+But first, download our Cultural Places App and turn your phone into a virtual guide.

 Like always, strolling down the most popular street in the city is a must.
-In case of Stockholm it’s Strandvägen, a glamorous boulevard with amazing architecture – you’ll take tons of photos here.
+In the case of Stockholm, it’s Strandvägen, a glamorous boulevard with amazing architecture – you’ll take tons of photos here.
 It’s a perfect place to chill by the water, too.

 © Vesna Tubić